-Men - baseball, basketball, cross country, golf, soccer, and indoor and outdoor track and field.
+Men: baseball, basketball, cross country, golf, soccer, and track and field (indoor and outdoor).

-Women - basketball, cross country, golf, indoor and outdoor track and field, soccer, softball, and volleyball.
+Women: basketball, cross country, golf, soccer, softball, track and field (indoor and outdoor), and volleyball.

 Students who wish to compete in intercollegiate athletics must be enrolled full time (typically a minimum of 12 semester credits, with exceptions for undergraduate students in their last semester on schedule to graduate and students enrolled in a graduate program).
-Other requirements to compete include:
+Other requirements to compete include the following: